Welcome to today's edition of the Rush 24-7 podcast.

 Why do people just fall behind these charismatic people?

-Okay, now, Susan, if I may get, I don't mean to be a little frustrated here because I'm not, but I have spent more time, I think, on this program than anywhere else combined seriously trying to explain to people why Trump has his supporters, who the supporters are, why they support Trump, and...
+Okay, now, Susan, if I may get, I don't mean to be a little frustrated here because I'm not, but I have spent more time, I think, on this program than anywhere else combined, seriously trying to explain to people why Trump has his supporters, who the supporters are, why they support Trump, and what is and what isn't, what are, what aren't the ways to separate Trump's supporters from him.

-All of the negatives that you come up with about Trump are not going to separate Trump's supporters from him.
+And I'm here to tell you, this is not the first time, all of the negatives that you come up with about Trump are not going to separate Trump's supporters from him.

 It's only going to secure the support even tighter.

-Because I mean, think about it.
+Because, I mean, think about it.

-I mean, the whole fake stake thing.
+I mean, the whole fake steak thing.

 Why do you think that is?

-Why do you think that Judge is in the tank?
+Why do you think that?

 But why?